MicrosoftDocs/azure-docs/articles/sql-database/sql-database-wtp-overview.md

 The benefits of working with the WTP application comes from diving into the provided scripts and examining how the different SaaS patterns are implemented.

-To view the provided scripts and modules, and to facilitate stepping through them for a more complete understanding, use the [Windows PowerShell ISE](https://msdn.microsoft.com/powershell/scripting/core-powershell/ise/introducing-the-windows-powershell-ise).
-Because most of the scripts prefixed with _Demo-_ contain variables that you can modify before execution, using the PowerShell ISE simplifies working with these scripts.
+To view the provided scripts and modules, and to facilitate stepping through them for a better understanding, use the [Windows PowerShell ISE](https://msdn.microsoft.com/powershell/scripting/core-powershell/ise/introducing-the-windows-powershell-ise).
+Because most of the scripts prefixed with *Demo-* contain variables that you can modify before execution, using the PowerShell ISE simplifies working with these scripts.

-For each WTP app deployment, there is a **UserConfig.psm1** containing parameters for setting the resource group and user name values that you defined during deployment.
+For each WTP app deployment, there is a **UserConfig.psm1** file containing two parameters for setting the resource group and user name values that you defined during deployment.
 After deployment is complete, edit the **UserConfig.psm1** module setting the _ResourceGroupName_ and _Name_  parameters.
 These values are used by other scripts to successfully run, so setting them when the deployment completes is recommended!

 ### Get the WTP scripts

 The Wingtip Tickets scripts and application source code are available in the [WingtipSaaS](https://github.com/Microsoft/WingtipSaaS) github repo.
 Script files are located in the [Learning Modules folder](https://github.com/Microsoft/WingtipSaaS/tree/master/Learning%20Modules).
-Download the Learning Module folder to your local computer, maintaining it's folder structure.
+Download the **Learning Modules** folder to your local computer, maintaining its folder structure.

 ### Execute Scripts by pressing F5

-Many scripts use _$PSScriptRoot_ to allow navigation among folders and this variable is only evaluated when the full script is executed by pressing **F5**.
-Highlighting and running only a selection (**F8**) can result in errors, so press **F5** to run all WTP scripts.
+Several scripts use *$PSScriptRoot* to allow navigating folders, and this variable is only evaluated when the script is executed by pressing **F5**.
+Highlighting and running a selection (**F8**) can result in errors, so press **F5** when running WTP scripts.

-### Stepping through the scripts
+### Step through the scripts to examine the implementation

 The real value in exploring the scripts comes from stepping through them to see what they do.
 Check out the first-level _Demo-_ scripts that provide an easy to read high-level workflow showing the steps required to accomplish each task.
 Drill deeper into the individual calls to see implementation details for the different SaaS patterns.